Skip to main content

 Frequently Asked Questions

-WEST VALLEY NATIONAL BANK has a Bank Health Score of C (58/100).
+West Valley National Bank has a Bank Health Score of C (58/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 17.40%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-WEST VALLEY NATIONAL BANK holds $69M in total assets and $56M in total deposits.
-It is located in GOODYEAR, ARIZONA (FDIC Certificate #58426).
+West Valley National Bank holds $69M in total assets and $56M in total deposits.
+It is headquartered in Goodyear, Arizona (FDIC Certificate #58426).

-WEST VALLEY NATIONAL BANK has a Tier 1 capital ratio of 17.40%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 3.10%, and the return on assets is -1.58%.
+West Valley National Bank has a Tier 1 capital ratio of 17.40%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 3.10%, and the return on assets is -1.58%.

 Yes.
-WEST VALLEY NATIONAL BANK is FDIC-insured (Certificate #58426).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+West Valley National Bank is FDIC-insured (Certificate #58426).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: